Educorreia932/FEUP-LPOO/docs/README.md

 ### Player

 - **Character Movement** - The player will move with the arrow keys in the desired direction, as well its sprite will change according to the direction he's facing.
+Colisions are implemented so the player does not wal through obstacles and to detect when a player collides with a PokemonTile.

 <p align="center">
   <img width=375 src="images/Character%20Movement.gif">